FelixAnna/web-service-dlw/deployment/kubernetes/aks_appgw/readme.md

-# Guid for provide infrastructure in azure with AKS + Application Gateway
+# Guide for provide infrastructure in azure with AKS + Application Gateway, then deploy services

 ## infrastructure
 [infrastructure](./azurecli/infrastructure.sh): provide application gateway, azure Kubernetes services, and other needed services, so you have a complete environment with a health check, TLS termination, and TLS redirection enabled by default.
 This only needs to apply one time.